 Step 2: Partitions & New Centerline

 Draw a horizontal line in the middle of the ellipse (where the two circles touch).
-This is the Eye level line.
-Now divide each half in 3 equal parts.
+This is the Eye-level line.
+Now divide each half into 3 equal parts.

 Step 3: Draw the nose and the face contour

 Use the line underneath the Eyes level line as your guide and draw a small circle.
 The size of this circle will define how big is the tip of the nose.
-Connect the left most point of this circle with the place where Eye level line crosses the New Centerline.
+Connect the leftmost point of this circle with the place where the Eye-level line crosses the New Centerline.
 Finish the nose by adding a nostril as shown in the illustration below.

-Drawing the face contour right is essential for 3/4 point of view.
+Drawing the face contour right is essential for the 3/4 point of view.
 The line starts straight for the forehead.
-Next it goes in at Eye level forming a small triangular shape.
+Next, it goes in at Eye-level forming a small triangular shape.
 Right under it is the most bulged out section – the cheekbone.
 Finish it before the tip of the nose.
 The line continues straight until it reaches the point where the New Centerline touches the ellipse.

 Step 4: Draw the jawline